ca-carr/smart_contracts/seminar-5/01-create-token.md

 - We will also need to mint our token, which we will do in the dropdown menu, and select the total supply you wish to mint, we will pick 1000000 (1,000,000 or 1 million)

 ## Step 5: Check and Test the Token
-- After deployment, copy your contract address
+- After deployment, copy your contract address and save it in a file called `contract_address.txt` like in our example.
-- Also find the contract ABI and Bytecode, which we will store for later use
+- Also find the contract ABI and Bytecode, which we will store for later use.
+Save them in the same directory under `abi.json` and `bytecode.txt`.
+There are examples given here.
 - In MetaMask, click **Import Tokens**
 - Paste your contract address
 - You should now see your token balance in the address you deployed with